 Artificial blue light exposure from prolonged use of screens can also cause Computer Vision Syndrome (CVS), which includes dry eye, eye strain, blurred vision, headaches, age-related macular degeneration and cataracts.
 According to The Vision Council, an estimated 70% of Americans have experienced some form of CVS.
 Other studies have revealed connections between blue light exposure and diabetes, heart disease, obesity, cancer, and depression.

 How to reduce the amount of blue light you are exposed to

-Experts recommend turning off all screens 2-3 hours before sleep.
+Experts recommend turning off all screens at least two hours before sleep.
 Yeah, right.
 How many people will be willing to change their lifestyle to do that?
 But now some other solutions are emerging that can help.

 Wear blue light blocking glasses, especially when using screens at night – Most opticians now offer glasses with blue-light anti-reflective coatings, with or without prescription lenses.
-Even more effective are blue-light-blocking glasses with amber lenses.
-Better still, use anti-blue light screen filters made by Fiara that are available for iPhones, iPads, laptops, Macbooks, desktop monitors and even TV screens.
+They are better than nothing, but much more effective are anti-blue light screen filters made by companies like Fiara that are available for iPhones, iPads, laptops, Macbooks, desktop monitors and even TV screens.
 They are easy to install and block out the majority of harmful blue light.

 Practice 20-20-20 – Every 20 minutes, take a 20-second break and look at something 20 feet (about 6 metres) away.

 Breathe – Many people hold their breath or breathe shallowly when using screens.
 Avoid screen apnea.
 Remember to breathe.

 Blink – Staring too long at a screen gives you dry eye and eye strain.
 Develop the habit of consciously blinking from time to time.

 Copyright © Clear Space Living Ltd, 2016